4. Penalties¶

 Keep in Mind: If a White Skater had been correctly positioned as a Jammer but did not possess a visible Star, they are not the Jammer.
 Assuming the White team does not have a Jammer serving a penalty, White’s team’s Captain would receive a penalty for preventing the Jam from starting in a timely fashion.

 White team has used three Team Timeouts during the game.
 White Captain calls for a Team Timeout.
-Officials, mistakenly believing that White team has timeouts remaining, grants the request.
+Officials, mistakenly believing that White team has timeouts remaining, grant the request.

 Outcome: If White team has an Official Review remaining, they should be considered to have used it as a timeout.
 If not, White Captain is penalized and the next Jam is started as soon as possible, but at least 30 seconds after the end of the previous Jam.